 2. Changing a Major

 A change from one major to another is completed in the same way as the application.
 After acceptance by the new department the student returns the “Approval Form for Majors and Minors” to the Center for Advising Services (Hajim School’s Dean’s Office for engineering and computer science students’ changes) and informs that office of the change.
 The “Rochester Curriculum Registration” is revised if necessary.
-The Office of Academic Records notifies the former department that the student has withdrawn and requests forwarding of the departmental folder.

 3. Double Major